ryanboustany/MaxPool-numerical/readme.md

 # Numerical reliability of nonsmooth autodiff : a MaxPool case study

-Explore the numerical reliability in nonsmooth automatic differentiation through MaxPooling operations in this repository.
+This is an official implementation of the paper Numerical reliability of nonsmooth autodiff : a MaxPool case study.
 Please cite the paper and star this repo if you find this useful.
 Thanks!

 ## Dependencies